 The travel company or PR agency provides travel related articles and photos for submission.
 The article may mention their travel website.
 Any articles published are required to comply with the guidelines below.

-Rates for a Promotional Post are available upon request.
-For details concerning Promotional Posts, please read the information below and then contact us at info(at)frequenttraveller(dot)com(dot)au
+Rates for a promotional post start at $300 USD and additional packages are available upon request.
+For details concerning promotional posts, please read the information below and then contact us at info(at)frequenttraveller(dot)com(dot)au

 If you are a travel blogger or writer wishing to submit a Guest Post for which there is no charge, please see our Guest Post page for more details.
 Please note we only allow links within a Guest Post to personal blogs or websites and non-commercial sites.

-With a one-off payment, the promotional article will stay on Frequent Traveller for a minimum of 1 year and often longer.
+With a one-off payment, starting at $300 USD the promotional article will stay on Frequent Traveller for a minimum of 1 year and often longer.
 It has the potential to attract traffic over an extended period of time.

 Benefits to having a promotional article on a website allows the audience to refer back to the article at leisure and share it among like-minded travellers and may give a longer lifespan than a typical advertisement.